 Some of the steps involved in purchasing diamonds will have more effect on their value than others.
 If you start with the 4 C’s with carat, colour, clarity and cut as the highest level of importance then take into account the other factors that can influence the appearance, desirability and value of a diamond, you should be able to select the perfect gem to suit your engagement ring requirements and budget.

 At Commins & Co Jewellers we have over five hundred engagement rings ready to view in store.
-One of our solitaire engagement rings referenced DR043 is a good example of how to follow the seven steps to gets value for your money.
+One of our Brilliant Cut Solitaire diamond engagement ring (DR043)is a good example of how to follow the seven steps to gets value for your money.
 This is but one of many examples.
 For further information and assistance please contact our award winning team now!